Naima Saab (KathyB) - Trailblazer (Scout)

 Zouma Abid-Arif (Ellie) - Stowaway/Ship Worker (Engineer)

 Moustafa Harouz (DavidM) - Negotiator (Peddler)

 First Triad, Dancer Segment, Day 11, CC 58

-Overall, a good session of Coriolis - The Third Horizon last Friday night, and I'm rather looking forward to tomorrow night's game session.
+Overall, a fun session of the Coriolis - The Third Horizon RPG, and I'm looking forward to next Friday night's game, weather and health willing.